fibonacciNombre/cdc-ddb/README.md

 Execute from an AWS profile

 ## Sources
-scripts -> shells to create DynamoDB tables and ingest raws.
+scripts .sh -> shells to create DynamoDB tables and ingest raws. scripts .py -> python scripts to create a .csv file and upload to S3 bucket

 ## Architecture
 ![Arquitectura](/assets/arquitectura.png)